syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 {% endtabs %}

 ## Changing stacked header row height

-You can change the height of StackedHeaderRows by using `SfDataGrid.HeaderRowHeight` property.
+You can change the height of StackedHeaderRows using the `SfDataGrid.HeaderRowHeight` property.

 {% tabs %}
 {% highlight c# %}